aautem/cointrail-api/README.md

 # Cointrail

 > An online Connect 4/Tic-Tac-Toe hybrid with no tie games.
-The client repo contains the Android/iOS codebase built with React Native while the API repo contains the web socket server and RESTful API.
+The API repo contains the web socket server and RESTful API while the client repo contains the Android/iOS codebase built with React Native.

 ## Table of Contents